irfanyusra/EnerShare/README.md

 # EnerShare
 A peer-to-peer energy marketplace powered by blockchain.

 This project was built for a Software Engineering course (SE 4450) as a capstone project.
 It is a high-level depiction of an energy marketplace that is built using blockchain.
-It focuses on the transactions that users would make and how they would be committed to the blockchain.
+It focuses on the energy transactions that users would make and how they would be validated through peers and committed to the blockchain.

 ## Installing and Running The Project